kahlstrm/rate-repository-app/README.md

 # rate-repository-app
-A frontend mobile app for rating repositories made with React Native and Typescript.
+An app for rating repositories made with React Native and Typescript.
 This was done as a part of the course Full Stack Open 2022 in Helsinki University

 ## Dependencies